 SUMMARY:

-I am proposing that a simple technology borrowed from the cannabis world, specifically dry herb vaporizers, offers a way for individual Parkinson’s patients who smoke as a treatment, or who are considering smoking, to explore whether vaping organic whole tobacco leaf might be an alternative helpful approach.
 These devices heat plant material enough to release volatile compounds, but not enough to create smoke.
-They’re widely used for cannabis flower, and they’ve made it easy for people to benefit from whole flower, or whole leaf chemistry without combustion.
+They’re already widely used for cannabis flower, and they’ve made it easy for people to benefit from whole flower, or whole leaf chemistry without combustion.

 BACKGROUND